 Scarlett: I can’t see…it’s an African Jesus Christ!

-Brother Barry: and, how about this?
+Brother Barry: And, how about this?

 D’Wanna: This is ALSO a picture of Jesus Christ.

-Brother Barry: Alright, last one.
+Brother Barry: All right, last one.

 D’Wanna: In tile.